 Classified students who wish to change their major should consult with their counselor or faculty advisor before completing a Change of Major Request Form.
+The change in major will become effective the following semester.
 A change of major may impact:

-- · financial aid
+- financial aid

-- · graduation date
+- graduation date

-- · veteran's benefits, and
+- veteran's benefits, and

-- · graduation requirements.
+- graduation requirements.